parkermac/LiveOcean/x_tef/README_flux.txt

 Input: flux_fun.segs, the model grid (hard wired in the code to be cas6), and sect_df = tef_fun.get_sect_df().

-Output: LiveOcean_output/tef/[*]/flux/...
+Output: LiveOcean_output/tef/volumes_cas6/...
 	volumes.p a pickled DataFrame with segment names for the index and columns: ['volume m3', 'area m2', 'lon', 'lat'] bathy_dict.p pickled dict of the grid bathy, for plotting ji_dict.p pickled dict (keys = segment names) of the ji indices of each segment area, also for plotting

 * flux_V_plot.py makes a simple plot of the segment volumes represented as rectangles:
-	LiveOcean_output/tef/[*]/misc_figs/volume_plot.png
+	LiveOcean_output/tef/misc_figs_cas6/volume_plot.png
-	Eventually this might be an interestng framework for plotting the transports used in the flux engine.
+	Eventually this might be an interesting framework for plotting the transports used in the flux engine.

 ------------------------------------------------------------------